sftcd/surveys/README.md

 ## clustertools scripts

-Documenting these is still a work-in-progres.
+Documenting these is still a work-in-progress.
 As are a bunch of the scripts  themselves - these tend to have been written in response to specific questions asked of the data.
 I'd expect they might mature more over time.
 Some of these produce output files in the working directory - check the code or for recently created files.